abubakarsayem/Amazon-KDP-Book-Metadata-Generator/README.md

-## Amazon KDP Book Metadata Generator
+## Amazon KDP Book Metadata Generator with LLM
 A Streamlit web application that generates high-converting Amazon KDP book titles and descriptions using Google Gemini AI.
 This tool helps self-publishers, authors, and KDP sellers quickly create SEO-friendly metadata based on their book details.

 ## Features